utah-datascience/utah-datascience.github.io/index.md

   title: Utah Center For Data Science
   title-color: default
   excerpt: >
-    This center leads, organizes, and manages data science resources and research efforts at the University of Utah.
-Its members advance the fundamental principles and practice of data science through research, applications, and community engagement.
+    This center provides technical leadership on data science and AI at the University of Utah.
+Its members advance the fundamental principles and practice of data science and AI through research, applications, curricular organization, and community engagement.
   excerpt-color: black
   align: left
   background-image: /assets/img/header-background/lauren-pandolfi-midium.jpg